Surplus Property for Special Purpose Districts

 There is a threshold question of what types of items need to be declared surplus.
 Items that are broken, obsolete, or of no monetary value would not necessarily need to be declared surplus before disposing of them, although some agencies do according to local policy.
 On the other hand, if there is any question of whether an item is usable or has value, it should be declared surplus.

-In addition, it is a good idea to surplus anything that is part of an asset management system – even if it no longer has value – to document the fact that it is no longer in use.
+In addition, it is a good idea to formally surplus anything that is part of an asset management system – even if it no longer has value – to document the fact that it is no longer in use.
 Real property should be declared surplus before being sold or conveyed and the same is true for timber and mineral rights.

 Some special purpose districts have specific statutes regarding the procedures to dispose of surplus property, but others do not.
 Either way, MRSC recommends adopting written surplus policies and procedures to guide your agency.